mcc-us/ea/_questions/q10-qual-4-dependency2.md

 Which of the following can never be claimed as a dependent?

 A. A taxpayer's adult child.
-B. A taxpayer's cousin. wrong
+B. A taxpayer's cousin.
-C. A taxpayer's spouse. correct
+C. A taxpayer's spouse.
 D. A taxpayer's parent.

 Correct Answer Explanation for C: